EXP-code/EXP-docs/topics/ssa.rst

 reconstruction of the dynamics.
 This is exactly what we need and want for n-body dynamical analysis.

+.. note:: The following sections provides mathematical details of SSA,
+	  multichannel SSA, and its implementation in EXP.
+Feel free to skip this on your first read through if you want to skip right to an :ref:`example application <using-mssa>`.

 SSA algorithms and methodology
 ------------------------------